The Louis Vuitton Tambour Convergence, a New Take on the Guichet Display

 Inaugurating the brand's new in-house automatic movement, LV reinterprets the "montre à guichet" concept.

-While the word Tambour in the name is certainly easy to understand coming from Vuitton, Convergence needs a bit more explanation, as it doesn’t immediately refer to the watch, to its design or to its display.
-It is actually a tribute to a reunion of crafts, as the watch results from the joint expertise of the Louis Vuitton ateliers in Geneva – La Fabrique du Temps (movement design), La Fabrique des Boîtiers (case-making), and La Fabrique des Arts (rare handcrafts).
+While the word Tambour in the name is certainly easy to understand coming from Vuitton, Convergence needs a bit more explanation, as it doesn’t immediately refer to the watch, its design or its display.
+It is actually a tribute to a convergence of crafts, as the watch is the result of the joint expertise of the Louis Vuitton ateliers in Geneva – La Fabrique du Temps (movement design), La Fabrique des Boîtiers (case-making), and La Fabrique des Arts (rare handcrafts).
 The Tambour Convergence is all about the unification of in-house skills.

-What is this Louis Vuitton Tambour Convergence all about…?
+What is this Louis Vuitton Tambour Convergence all about?
 Well, it’s a bit of an oddity, a watch that’s deliberately delicate, small, almost outdated and yet precious.
-It’s not a highly practical watch, it doesn’t have hands or a dial.
+It’s not a highly practical watch; it doesn’t have hands or a dial.
 The Tambour Convergence is a homage to the montres à guichet from a bygone era, with the classic Art Deco theme reinterpreted with the modernized elegance of the Tambour case – even if the latter has been transformed once more to adopt a more elegant and slender look.

-Perhaps the most important element of the Tambour Convergence isn’t its design or display, but what lies under the sapphire caseback, a brand-new in-house automatic movement with central rotor.
-While the self-winding, micro-rotor movement of the 2023 Tambour, also found in the revamped Escale, was made together with Le Cercle des Horlogers, the calibre LFT MA01.01 is the result of an internal development, with parts manufactured in-house (some components are sourced from external suppliers, such as the escapement from Atokalpa) with final assembly and casing done at La Fabrique du Temps.
+Perhaps the most important element of the Tambour Convergence isn’t its design or display but what lies under the sapphire caseback: a brand-new in-house automatic movement with a central rotor.
+While the self-winding, micro-rotor movement of the 2023 Tambour, also found in the revamped Escale, was made with Le Cercle des Horlogers, the calibre LFT MA01.01 is the result of an internal development, with parts manufactured in-house (some components are sourced from external suppliers, such as the escapement from Atokalpa) with final assembly and casing done at La Fabrique du Temps.
 This movement shares its architecture with the base calibres used in the new Spin Time collection.
 This important step for the brand will also be used as a technical base for the future.

-We are looking at a compact movement with a solid 18k gold central rotor, here presented in a time-only version to power the two discs on top.
+We are looking at a compact movement with a solid 18k gold central rotor, presented here in a time-only version to power the two discs on top.
 It features a high-end regulating organ with a free-sprung balance equipped with high-precision inertia blocks, beating at a modern 4Hz frequency.
-The power reserve is rated at 45 hours.
+The power reserve is 45 hours.
 The decoration is in line with what’s been seen on the Tambour, including sandblasted bridges with micro-sandblasted edges, perlage on the main plate, polished bevels, an LV motif on the periphery of the rotor and colourless jewels instead of conventional magenta synthetic rubies.

 Released as a part of the permanent collection, the Louis Vuitton Tambour Convergence in gold will be priced at EUR 37,000, while the diamond-set platinum edition will come at EUR 67,000.
 For more details, please visit LouisVuitton.com.

-2 responses
+5 responses

 Someone at LV is having fun, and I’m all for it.